 The decision to create a standard focused on a smaller set of criteria was made so that the standard is both developer-friendly and easy to update on a frequent basis.
 CMHAFF challenges market assumptions concerning safe and acceptable use of personal information, and may in some circumstances increase coding complexity and decrease the efficiency of data transmission.
 As such, there is no expectation that most consumer health apps will choose to follow this standard.
 Yet, for apps which conform, cMHAFF can potentially provide a path to assessments that can span a range including self-attestation, testing, endorsement, and/or certification (voluntary or regulatory).
 CMHAFF is independent of the method of assessment, but aims to be suitable for use for types of assessments up to and including certification.
 Certified apps can promote their conformance, and as a consequence, consumers who use the apps, and providers who recommend them, can be more confident of an app’s rigor in enforcing basic security, its respect for the privacy of individuals, and the usefulness of data for improving and maintaining a better state of health.

-cMHAFF Labeling of App

-It is possible that cMHAFF can assist both consumers (purchasers, users) of MH apps, as well as assessment organizations, through a “Label” that summarizes the major facts about the product.
-Well known examples (shown below) include Nutrition Facts labels and OTC Drug Facts labels required by governmental agencies.
-For cMHAFF, each “topic” (the sections of conformance criteria) would be represented by an entry, for example a table.
-We envision an easy-to-understand combination of graphical symbols and colors (red = bad/fail, yellow = middle/partial, green = good/present, gray = not applicable).
-The label’s information would be provided by a combination of self-attestation (by the app provider) verified by a third party (e.g., assessment or certification body), and possibly supplemented by third party testing (e.g., technical requirements for interoperability, security, etc.).

-To be understandable, the Label should present cMHAFF categories in consumer-friendly language, not the developer-centric terms used for the cMHAFF categories.

-Proposed cMHAFF Information Label for an App

-The “Ind” column is an indicator (score) for the category, summarized by a color and a graphical symbol (green/up arrow = pass, red/down arrow=fail, yellow/side arrow=middle/partial).
-For “not applicable, cells are shaded gray and … is proposed as a graphical symbol.